sarahpagan/558-project3/College_Graduate.md

     ## 12 75 to 79      905
     ## 13 80 or Older   841

-Occurence of diabetes by income group:
+Occurrence of diabetes by income group:

 ``` r
 ggplot(edu_data, aes(y = Income)) +